larry bilotta

-How long is a midlife crisis?
+How long does a midlife crisis last

 If you simply let a midlife crisis run its course, your partner will go through a series of painful discoveries and eventually come back to themselves.
 But the length of time varies for men vs women.